stakater/kubestackplus-docs/content/for-devops-engineers/tutorials/01-configure-infra-gitops-config/configure-infra-gitops-repo.md

     ```

     !!! note
-        Remember to replace the Helm registry Url in ArgoCD source repositories.
+        Remember to replace the Helm registry URL in ArgoCD source repositories.
 You can find the URLs from [here](../../../managed-addons/nexus/explanation/routes.md)

 1. We also need to add a quota for our `arsenal` tenant in our `quotas` folder created in step 4.
 So let's do it using the file below.
 The name of this quota need to match the name you specified in tenant CR.